WIN Level 3 Training

 6. Students must make Outdoor Tribe CIC aware of any issue with or medical reason that will impact on them participating in any of the activities listed below:

-• Use of hand tools
+- Use of hand tools

-• Woodland conservation tasks
+- Woodland conservation tasks

-• Reflective and sensory mindfulness-based activities
+- Reflective and sensory mindfulness-based activities

 7. Students must attend the residential sessions with personal safety clothing that is suitable for working in a woodland environment.
 Steel capped safety boots are recommended.

-10. Outdoor Tribe CIC has the right to cancel the training course if there are insufficient numbers but such cancellation will be no later than four weeks prior to the start of the training.
-In that case 100% of any course fees paid will be refunded or can be put towards the next course to run.
+10. Outdoor Tribe CIC has the right to cancel the training course if there are insufficient numbers but such cancellation will be no later than four weeks prior to the scheduled start of the training.
+In that case 100% of any course fees paid will be refunded or can be put towards the next course to be run.

 11. Students are required to compile appropriate health and safety documentation and policies necessary for running Wellbeing in Nature programmes, including risk assessments for all activities delivered in the 6 assessment sessions.

-12. Students are required to deliver 6 WIN sessions, of a minimum of 3 hours duration, with a small group of adults in an outdoor setting.
+12. Students are required to deliver 6 WIN sessions, of a minimum of 2 hours duration, with a small group of adults in an outdoor setting.

-• In the event that the necessary paperwork cannot be provided at the time of the assessment, then the assessment can be suspended.
+- In the event that the necessary paperwork cannot be provided 14 days prior to the commencement of the sessions, then the course Trainer/Assessor has the right to suspend the assessment of the block of 6-sessions..

-• If during the assessment there is evidence of unsafe practice (in the Assessor’s opinion) then the assessment may be suspended immediately.
+- If during the assessment there is evidence of unsafe practice (in the Assessor’s opinion) then the assessment may be suspended immediately.

-• A re-assessment date will then be arranged separately, but this will involve an additional cost to the candidate.
+- A re-assessment date will then be arranged separately, but this will involve an additional cost to the candidate.

 Attendance